doodboard/tutorial/README.md

 The LEDs are SMD, meaning they are surface mounted, as opposed to through hole mounted.
 Therefore, using flux is highly recommended as it helps solder to flow under the LEDs far more easily.

 LEDs provide underglow to the duckboard.
-If you find it too furstrating, it's alright to forego the LEDs.
+If you find it too frustrating, it's alright to forego the LEDs.
 It won't affect the core functionality of duckboard as a macropad.

 ![LED1](https://github.com/doodboard/tutorial/blob/main/img/LED_1.jpg)